 Bridging online and offline is opening up a lot of doors for innovative retailers.

 The digital age has opened up several new ways for brands to market and sell to their customers.
 According to Meeker, the lines between online ads, content, products, and transactions are blurring—and quickly.
 Whether it’s through product ads on a Facebook feed, a curated email that mimics a traditional storefront, or an Instagram post that takes shoppers directly to the product page on the website, the number of online channels available to retailers is only growing.

 And the opportunity isn’t only online, as exemplified by Lowe’s partnership with Google.
 Customers shopping in the store can use their mobile devices to find the exact location of items, all thanks to augmented reality technology that merges Lowe’s online and offline channels.
 Walmart has become much more aggressive in ramping up their omnichannel efforts, buying up several ecommerce brands in order to beef up their presence in the online marketplace.
 On the flip side, online retailers like Warby Parker and Bonobos are investing in brick-and-mortar shops that let them offer more shopping experiences for consumers.
-By investing in a strategy that creatively spans both online and offline channels, retailers can expand their reach and cater to customers no matter how or where they want to shop.
+By investing in an omnichannel retail strategy that creatively spans both online and offline channels, retailers can expand their reach and cater to customers no matter how or where they want to shop.

 Online shoppers certainly love getting packages delivered.